aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

         conn.commit()
 ```

-- Enabling the *pgvector* Extension:
+- Enabling the *pgvector* extension:

 ```python
 sql = "CREATE EXTENSION IF NOT EXISTS vector;"